Why Pinoy Christmas is celebrated in the ‘ber’ months

 Thomasians line up at the different food stations, presenting their IDs and food stubs to claim their meals during the Agape celebration.
 Photo by Ryla Tuazon/ THE FLAME

-Despite their difficulties, the holiday is an exception for barrios to paint their town red.
+Despite difficulties, the holiday is an exception for barrios to paint their town red.

 “Filipinos spend their fiestas even though the Filipinos in the barrio don’t have money.
 They try to really still feel the fiesta spirit.
 How much more is the Christmas spirit?”
 Sociology instructor Lee Mark Banaag said.